Susan Lindauer

 Susan Lindauer (born July 17, 1963) is an American journalist and former U.S. Congressional staffer who was charged with "acting as an unregistered agent of a foreign government" and violating U.S. financial sanctions during the run-up to the 2003 invasion of Iraq.
 She was incarcerated in 2005 and released the next year after two judges ruled her mentally unfit to stand trial.
 The government dropped the prosecution in 2009.
 In 2010, Lindauer published a book about her experiences.
 Since 2011 Lindauer has appeared frequently on television and in print as a U.S. government critic.

 Early life and education

 Lindauer is the daughter of John Howard Lindauer II, a newspaper publisher and former Republican nominee for Governor of Alaska.
-Her mother, Jacquelyn "Jackie" Lindauer nee Shelly, died of cancer in 1992.
+Her mother, Jacqueline "Jackie" Shelly Lindauer, died of cancer in 1992.
 In 1995, her father married Dorothy Oremus, a Chicago attorney.

 Lindauer attended East Anchorage High School in Anchorage, Alaska, where she was an honor student and was in school plays.
 She graduated from Smith College in 1985 and then earned a master's degree in public policy from the London School of Economics.